PK · Atlanta Falcons

 Your grade joins the crowd-sourced Fan Verdict.

 On the field, Nick Folk grades out as a strong PK for Atlanta Falcons (B+ Performance).
 That places him 1st of 39 graded pks.
-The money matches the play — the Contract Value Index lands at B+, good value.
-The public read is positive (B Sentiment), drawn from current news and social signal rather than the box score.
+Against that production, his deal reads as a clear bargain on the Contract Value Index (A-) — the team is paying below what the play would command.
+The public read is positive (B- Sentiment), drawn from current news and social signal rather than the box score.
 With 18+ seasons of track record, these grades rest on a deep sample.

 | Year | Team | GP | FG% |